angelajmzhou/TableRAG/README.md

 ### Step 1: Setup Config

-Edit 'online_inference/config.py' to set the LLM infering url and key, and the query service url.
+1. Edit 'online_inference/config.py' to set the LLM infering url and key, and the query service url.

+3. Unzip the dev_excel.zip and put it into "/data" directory.

 ### Step 2: Run Main Experiment
 ```
 cd online_inference
 python3 main.py
   --backbone <backbone_llm>
-  --data_file_path <infering data input file path>
+  --data_file_path ./data/my_dev.json
   --save_file_path <path to save file>
-  --max_iter <max iterations of TableRAG>
+  --max_iter <max iterations of TableRAG, default to 5>
-  --rerun <True if some cases fail at the previous run>
+  --rerun <True if some cases fail at the previous run, default to False>
 ```